-Substance abuse affects different people in different many ways, depending upon the substance and the individual.
+Substance abuse affects different people in many different ways, depending on the substance and the individual.
 There are several common signs that a person may exhibit when he or she becomes addicted to a substance:

-- Financial and/or legal consequences manifest as a result of substance abuse.
+Financial and legal consequences manifest as a result of substance abuse.
 Examples include being arrested for impaired driving or drug possession, stealing to support a habit, or being involved in an assault or domestic violence while under the influence.

 How Quickly Can Substance Abuse Progress Into Addiction or Dependence?

 There is no set timeline – the length of time needed to progress can be affected by the substance of use, the amount of use, availability of the substance, and personal biology and genetics.
-It goes without saying, for example, that someone who uses a large amount of heroin or cocaine every day may be quicker to develop a dependency than another who binge drinks once a week.
+For example, that someone who uses a large amount of heroin or cocaine every day may be quicker to develop a dependency than another who binge drinks once a week.

 Also, individual characteristics may influence which substances and how quickly addiction occurs.
 Some people are simply genetically predisposed to developing addictions.